pyglet/pyglet/doc/programming_guide/resources.rst

 * ``~/Library/Application Support/ApplicationName`` on Mac OS X

-The :py:func:`pyglet.resource.get_data_path` function returns a directory suitable for writing arbitray data, such as save files.
+The :py:func:`pyglet.resource.get_data_path` function returns a directory suitable for writing arbitrary data, such as save files.
 The directory used follows the operating system's convention:

 * ``~/.local/share/ApplicationName/`` on Linux (depends on `XDG_DATA_HOME` environment variable).